tadam-framework/tadam-website/markdown/basics/responses.md

   (redirect req "/blog/tadam-is-magic/" 301))
 ```

-Also **redirect-permanent** in case you want to use the **308 state directly**, although it can also be done like the previous examples.
+You can also use **redirect-permanent** if you want to get the **308 status directly**, although this can be done in the same way as in the previous examples.

 ``` clojure
 (redirect-permanent [req] [url]))